greenteaphd/MaxCalester/README.md

 How will you know which restaurant to go to and which items to purchase?

 This is the Stomach Problem and the MaxCalester (pun intended) Program will solve this problem.
-Given a budget, the program Will pump out which restaurants to go and which items to buy.
+Given a budget, the program will pump out which restaurants to go and which items to buy.
 Currently, we have five awesome restaurants: Chipotle, Domino's, McDonalds, Subway, and Taco Bell.

 The program features two solutions: a greedy algorithm solution and a dynamic programming solution.
 Either run the file titled MaxCalesterDynamicProgrammingSolution to run the dynamic programming solution or the MaxCalesterMainProgramGreedy file to run the greedy algorithm solution.
 Both are console-based interactions.
 They will work